Outrun207/Advanced-Networking-Notes/README.md

 **enableDnsSupport** - Queries to the Amazon provided DNS server succeed, default is true no matter how the VPC was created

+If both set to `true`:

+* instances with public IP addresses recieve corresponding public DNS hostnames
+* The Amazon Route 53 Resolver server can resolve Amazon-provided private DNS hostnames

+If at least one set to `false`:

+* Intsances with public IP addresses do not recieve public DNS hostnames
+* Route53 Resolver cannot resolve Amazon-provided private DNS hostnames
+* Instances recieve custom private DNS hostnames if there is a custom domain name in the DHCP options set

+If you use custom DNS hostnames defined in private hosted zone, or private DNS with interface VPC endpoints, you must set both attributes to `true`

+**Route53 Resolver listens** - .2 of subnets and 169.254.169.253.
+IPV6: fd00:ec2::253

+### DHCP Options Set

+**domain-name-servers** - IP addresses for up to four IPv4 dns servers and four IPv6 dns servers

+**domain-name** - custom domain name for your instances

+**ntp-servers** - the ip addresses of up to eight NTP servers

+**netbios-name-servers** - the ips of up to four NetBIOS name servers

+**netbios-node-type** - the NetBIOS node type (1,2,4,8)

 ## Routing priority

 Order of BGP path selection from MOST preferred to LEAST preferred: